|

 Therefore, modest clothing, for both women and men,

 should cover the body with dignity rather than reveal the body.
-Accordingly, all true Catholic men
+Accordingly, all reverent Catholic men

 and women avoid the lustful display of tight and revealing clothing, and the prideful